calebthewood/calebthewood/README.md

 - 👋 Hi, I’m @calebthewood
-- 👀 I’m interested in development
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently building a meme generator
+- 🌱 I’m currently working on projects in Python, Flask, and Postgre
-- 💞️ I'll be attending Rithm School shortly
 - 📫 How to reach me ...calebwood.cs@gmail.com

 <!---